14-year-old girl critically hurt, 3 teens in custody after White Center carjacking

 Deputies saw the stolen car about an hour later and started following, but did not pursue the teens when they sped off, Meyer said.

-The car crashed shortly later, near South 118th Street and Glendale Way South.
-Three teenage males got out of the car and took off, Meyer said, leaving behind a girl in critical condition.
+The car crashed shortly after that near South 118th Street and Glendale Way South.
+Three teenage males got out of the car and fled, Meyer said, leaving behind a girl in critical condition.

 All three teens, who were wearing ski masks, were quickly taken into custody and a gun that one of the teens threw into a bush was recovered, Meyer said.